JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 ### Run your application on iOS

-1. Launch Xcode in a separate window to complete the initial setup.
-If it's the first time you launch Xcode, you may also need to accept its license terms and allow it to perform some necessary initial tasks.
+If you haven't launched Xcode as part of the initial setup, do that before trying to run the iOS app.

-2. In IntelliJ IDEA, select **iosApp** in the list of run configurations and click **Run**.
-By default, the run configuration starts a simulated device available in Xcode and runs the app there.
+In IntelliJ IDEA, select **iosApp** in the list of run configurations, select a simulated device next to the run configuration, and click **Run**.
 If you don't have an available iOS configuration in the list, add a [new run configuration](#run-on-a-new-ios-simulated-device).

 ![Run the Compose Multiplatform app on iOS](compose-run-ios.png){width=350}